 Note: In-place upgrade from RH7 to RH8, or OL7 to OL8 is not supported.
 To move between major release versions, a new cluster must be deployed, and data migrated.

 To update OS on a running cluster repeat the following steps on each node, one node at a time

 b.
 Create snapshot of the OS disk using the cloud console or CLI.

 Make sure there are no other nodes that are in offline or re-syncing state.
 All disk groups must have zero offline disks and Resync = No:

 a.
 Stop all local database instances running on the node.

 # crsctl stop crs

 Stop FlashGrid Storage Fabric services on the node:

 # yum update

-Before updating the next node, wait until the node boots up, all disks are back online, and resyncing operations complete on all disk groups.
+Wait until the node boots up, all disks are back online, and resyncing operations are complete on all disk groups.
 All disk groups must have zero offline disks and Resync = No before it is safe to update the next node.